PUPPY KINDERGARTEN: Basic manners for puppies and their people

 - Take Rascal outside.

-- Put Rascal into “safe zone” for night.
+- Put Rascal into “safe zone” for night, or crate him nearby.

 Every time you take Rascal outside to eliminate, go directly to the place you have chosen as Rascal’s specific “bathroom” spot.
 Let the pup sniff around – on leash and only in that spot.